 Transfer credit for First-Year Writing courses is processed by the Admissions Office.
 Please note that transfer credit for writing courses does not necessarily exempt transfer students from required writing courses at Northeastern University.
 Current transfer rules and equivalencies may be found in the transfer credit database.

 Students requesting transfer credit for writing courses not already in the database, or re-evaluations of courses that are, should consult with their advisor.
-Advisors should be in contact with Professor Laurie Edwards with transfer equivalency review requests for courses in the Writing Program.
+Advisors should be in contact with the Writing Program Director, Professor Mya Poe, with transfer equivalency review requests for courses in the Writing Program.
 Review requests for other English courses should be directed to the Head Advisor in the English Department.

 All Northeastern University students must also complete an Advanced Writing in the Disciplines course with a grade of C or higher in order to graduate.
 No transfer credit is accepted for AWD courses.